 Collapsed by default

-Collapse obtrusive code outlining regions as they are found (currently not working as intended)
+Collapse obtrusive code outlining regions as they are found (semi-working)

 Collapsed form of obtrusive code outlining regions (defaults to an empty string)